Bullfighting to end in Spain's Catalonia, for now

-The regional legislature banned the centuries-old tradition -- which pits a sword-wielding matador in a skin-tight shiny suit and red cape against an enraged bull -- last year after Catalans signed a petition against it.
+The regional legislature banned the centuries-old tradition -- which pits a sword-wielding matador in a brilliant suit and red cape against an enraged bull -- last year after Catalans signed a petition against it.

 The bullfighting industry is still convinced it has a chance to overturn the ban and bring back the "toros" next season to Catalonia, the only mainland region in Spain that has blocked the sport -- or the art as its fans see it.

 "I think the politicians will think twice about the ban and bullfighting will live on.
-And thank God because Catalonia has plenty of serious bullfighting fans and in a democratic country they should be able to go to a bullfight," said Moises Fraile, 64, owner of El Pilar, the breeder supplying bulls for Sunday's spectacle.
+And thank God because Catalonia has plenty of serious bullfighting fans and in a democratic country they should be able to go to a bullfight," said Moeses Fraele, 64, owner of El Pilar, the breeder supplying bulls for Sunday's spectacle.

-Some 20,000 spectators are expected to fill a sold-out Monumental -- the only bullring still operating in Catalonia -- for Sunday's blockbuster corrida starring celebrated Madrid "torero" Jose Tomas.
+Some 20,000 spectators are expected to fill a sold-out Monumental -- the only bullring still operating in Catalonia -- for Sunday's blockbuster corrida starring celebrated Madrid matador Jose Tomas, who retired in 2002 but has made a few rare appearances since 2007.

-Tomas retired in 2002, but came back in 2007 at a bullfight in Monumental, his favorite ring.
-Since then he has made sporadic appearances and is the only bullfighter who can still sell out Monumental.

 "There are several catalysts which could lead to the ban being overturned," said Paco March, bullfighting critic for La Vanguardia, Catalonia's top newspaper.